Savage Garden (Savage Garden album): Background

-In September, Savage Garden won a record ten ARIA Awards from 13 nominations for the album and associated singles.
-As of 2005, Savage Garden had been certified diamond in Canada, 12× platinum in Australia, 7× platinum in the US, 2× platinum in New Zealand, Singapore, and in the UK.

 The album's track listing varies depending on territory.
 The original Australian version of the album includes the tracks "Mine" and "All Around Me", which were removed from the international track listing.
 "Mine" was removed due to concerns held by the record company over the line "crosses and crucifixes", and "All Around Me" was removed for being overtly sexual.
 The international version adds the track "Promises", which had previously been released in Australia as the B-side to "Truly Madly Deeply".
-Also, the version of "Truly Madly Deeply" on the international version has a new drum track, compared to the original Australian version, which has drum machine.
+Also, the international version of "Truly Madly Deeply" has a new live drum track, compared to the original Australian version, which has a drum machine.
 Thus, this became the hit single version released outside Australia.
 The track order was also changed to give prominence to the three hit singles, which open the album.
 The Japanese version of the album uses the international track listing, however, includes "Mine" as a bonus track between "Promises" and "Santa Monica".
 In support of the group's Asian tour in 1998, a special double-album package was released in the region.
 The first disc features the international version of the album, and the second disc includes B-sides, remixes and rare tracks.
-Darren Hayes has noted that the international track listing was not what the band wanted (particularly because Mine was one of his favorite tracks, and because the band had laboured over the track order), but the US record label insisted.
+Darren Hayes has noted that the international track listing was not what the band wanted (particularly because Mine was one of his favourite tracks, and because the band had laboured over the track order), but the US record label insisted.

-It was thought by many that an arrangement of "A Thousand Words" was later used as the installation music for Microsoft's Windows XP, however that track was actually written by linear media composer Stan LePard around the same time.